Ffr0nt/Graph/README.md

 # Graph
-Template Graph class to represent a directed graph stores information inside itself:
+Template Graph class to represent a directed graph stores information inside itself about:
-1) About the unique keys that can be used to get to the vertices (the name of the vertex);
+1) The unique keys that can be used to get to the vertices (the name of the vertex);
-2) About the data that is stored in the vertex;
+2) The data that is stored in the vertex;
-3) About directed edges that connect vertices (with weight).
+3) Directed edges that connect vertices (with weight).

 Class organisation:
 1) Graph is a map of Nodes name and Node objects themselves;